InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/README.md

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
-Post the following as a comment to the appropriate post on the [commons site](https://interactivedatavis2021.commons.gc.cuny.edu/):
+Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
 1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)

-To receive full credit, you must post your stable path before the 12pm the day of the next class.